The-Strategy-Unit/azkit/README.md

-# template-repository
+# `{azkit}` 🌊🔑📂📦

-A template for repositories with standard Strategy Unit files
+R package to handle Azure authentication and basic tasks with blob storage.